Elliott H. Lieb: Many-body quantum systems and the stability of matter

 The ionization problem in mathematical physics asks for a rigorous upper bound on the number of electrons that an atom with a given nuclear charge can bind.
 Experimental and numerical evidence seems to suggest that there can be at most one, or possibly two extra electrons.
 To prove this rigorously is an open problem.
 A similar question can be asked concerning molecules.
 Lieb proved a famous upper bound on the number of electrons a nucleus can bind.
 Moreover, together with Israel Michael Sigal, Barry Simon and Walter Thirring, he proved, for the first time, that the excess charge is asymptotically small compared to the nuclear charge.

-Together with Jakob Yngvason, he gave a rigorous proof of a formula for the ground state energy of dilute Bose gases.
+Together with Jakob Yngvason, Lieb gave a rigorous proof of a formula for the ground state energy of dilute Bose gases.
 Subsequently, together with Robert Seiringer and Jakob Yngvason he studied the Gross-Pitaevskii equation for the ground state energy of dilute bosons in a trap, starting with many-body quantum mechanics.
 Lieb's works with Joseph Conlon and Horng-Tzer Yau and with Jan Philip Solovej on what is known as the $N^{7/5}$ law for bosons provide the first rigorous justification of Bogoliubov's pairing theory.

 In quantum chemistry Lieb is famous for having provided in 1983 the first rigorous formulation of Density Functional Theory using tools of convex analysis.
 The universal Lieb functional gives the lowest energy of a Coulomb system with a given density profile, for mixed states.
 In 1980, he proved with Stephen Oxford the Lieb-Oxford inequality which provides an estimate on the lowest possible classical Coulomb energy at fixed density and was later used for calibration of some functionals such as PBE and SCAN.
 More recently, together with Mathieu Lewin and Robert Seiringer he gave the first rigorous justification of the Local-density approximation for slowly varying densities.